marcopaglio/BookingApp/README.md

 ## Setup X server environment for Docker

 Desktop GUI applications need a graphical environment for working propertly.
 Since BookingApp uses the standard *Java GUI Swing*, it also requires an X display server.
 Depending on the OS, the X server environment may or may not be native.
 Once it works, the X server must be shared with Docker in order to pass access controls.
-After that, you will be able to use the `docker` profile or the `docker compose`.
+After that, you will be able to open the BookingApp application inside a Docker container, as required in the `docker` profile or for the `docker compose`.

 ### Linux

 Linux already has an X server environment, thus the only thing to do is to share it with Docker.
 The simplest way (but not the most secure!) is to disable the access control to the X server for the Docker network:

 - Run `ifconfig` for showing all the net interfaces.
-It may be necessary install the package for running it: `sudo apt install net-tools`.
+It may be necessary install the following package for running it: `sudo apt install net-tools`.
 - From the printed list, find out the Docker virtual bridge (let's call it `<DOCKER_NET>`) which all the containers are connected to (as default it is `docker0`).
-- Run `xhost +local:<DOCKER_NET>` e.g: `xhost +local:docker0`.
+- Run `xhost +local:<DOCKER_NET>` e.g. `xhost +local:docker0`.

 Now Docker can use the X server.

-> N.B: When you finish with Docker, it is highly recommanded to remove its access to the X display server by running `xhost -local:<DOCKER_NET>` e.g: `xhost -local:docker0`.
+> N.B: When you finish with Docker, it is highly recommanded to remove its access to the X display server by running `xhost -local:<DOCKER_NET>` e.g. `xhost -local:docker0`.

 ### Windows

-Windows cannot rely on a default X server environment, but the solution could be the Windows Subsystem for Linux GUI (WSLg), necessary to run Docker in Linux containers and provided for Windows 10 (Build 19041 or later) and 11.<br>
+Windows cannot rely on a default X server environment, but the solution could be the *Windows Subsystem for Linux GUI* (WSLg), necessary to run Docker in Linux containers and provided for Windows 10 (Build 19041 or later) and 11.<br>

 To use WSLg, just install the last version of WSL from the [Microsoft Store](https://aka.ms/wslstorepage) or update it if a previous version is already installed throught `wsl --update`.

 > N.B: If Docker was open you may need to restart it after WSL update.

-Once done, Docker can already use the X server without any modify on access control.
+Once done, Docker can already use the X server without any changes to access control.